v-v-d/Messenger/README.md

 6 Run the client GUI (ip-address and port must be the same as in step 4)

     $ python client -a <server ip-address> -p <server port>

-- NOTE: Don't run the several clients on the one machine!